 A BACT determination is required for each new or modified source.
-Waste Management shall install on the new or modified source the maximum air pollution control capability which is technically practicable and economically feasible, except that BACT shall be utilized.

-A BACT determination was not required for the current permit action because the permit change is considered an administrative permit change.
+Sidney shall install on the new or modified source the maximum air pollution control capability which is technologically practicable and economically feasible, except that BACT shall be utilized.
+BACT determination was not required for the current permit action because the permit change is considered an administrative permit change.